A Guide to Frontend Design Trends 2019 for Your Business

 2. Rebirth of User-Centered Design

-In frontend designing, it is essential that companies give preferences to the creative abilities of the designers rather than counting on the number of years of experience.
+When it comes to UI/UX design, it is essential that a web app development company give preferences to the creative abilities of the designers rather than counting on the number of years of experience.

 Whereas, frontend designers should keep an open mind.
 Walking the straight path of aestheticization is not going to take them far.